-For almost 30 years, Tandem Press has been devoted to using the art of printmaking as a means for creative experimentation, unparalleled education, and public service.
+For over 30 years, Tandem Press has been devoted to using the art of printmaking as a means for creative experimentation, unparalleled education, and public service.
 It follows in the tradition of the ‘Wisconsin Idea’ by bringing internationally recognized artists to Madison to interact with students, faculty, and broader communities throughout the state.

 Tandem Press is a continuation of the programming the University of Wisconsin-Madison developed during the economic turmoil of the Great Depression.
 In 1936, the School of Agriculture undertook an extraordinary artistic experiment when it appointed John Steuart Curry as the first artist-in-residence at any university in the United States.
 The main purpose of the residency was to serve as an educational resource for all citizens of the state.
 Throughout the following decades, the university established several other residency programs in the visual arts, theatre, dance, and music departments.